Features

 is getting created.
 For such test scenarios where we need to check whether the

-we check the difference between previous count
+we check the difference between previous count and current count of items in

 the table: